 This course introduces the concepts and techniques used when analyzing discrete mathematical structures and relations.
 The topics covered include counting principles, the Inclusion-Exclusion Principle, recurrence relations, topics from graph theory, and generating functions.
 As time permits, topics from finite geometry, Ramsey Theory, matroids, or block designs may be investigated.
-Offered biennially.
+Offered biennially in the Spring.